Changissnz/selfinterest/README.md

 of great suffering, according to many paradigms of thought, such as those of Eastern religiosity and the Western scientific model of dopamine on human biology.
-Attempts to not fall prey to this loop of suffering rely on methodologies, for the objectives of detachment and a derivation from what-was to what-can-be, in turn establishing new satisfying equilibriums that lessen the effects of volatility from oscillating between needy dichotomies.
+Attempts to not fall prey to this loop of suffering rely on the full execution of methodologies, those with the objectives of detachment and a derivation from what-was to what-can-be, in turn establishing new satisfying equilibriums that lessen the effects of volatility from oscillating between needy dichotomies.